rebcabin/tangledown/README.md

 Because our documentation language is Markdown, the language of this document is _Literate Markdown_.
 This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in narrative order, like a story.

 `tangledown.py` ***tangles*** code out of any Markdown document, not just this here README.md that you're reading right now.
 The verb "tangle" is traditional in Literate Programming.
 You might think it should be "untangle," because a Literate Markdown document is all tangled up from executable order.
 But Knuth prefers the human's point of view.
 The Markdown document contains the code in the _correct_, narrative order.
+To address untangling or detangling, we have [TangleUp](#tangleup-intro).

+You can _also_ run Tangledown inside a Jupyter notebook, specifically one that is linked to this here document, README.md, the one you're reading right now.
+See [this section](#oh-my-jupytext) for more.

-If we need something _more_ powerful than Tangledown, we can go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
-Those are much more powerful, best-of-breed Literate-Programming tools.
+We should mention that Tangledown is similar to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for VIM users).
+Those are polished, best-of-breed Literate-Programming tools for the Down direction.
 You have to learn some Emacs to use them, and that's an  barrier for many people.
 Markdown is good enough for Github, and thus for most of us right now.

-You can _also_ run Tangledown inside a Jupyter notebook, specifically one that is linked to this here document, README.md, the one you're reading right now.
-See [this section](#oh-my-jupytext) for more.

-## TangleUp Intro<a id="tangleup"></a>
+## TANGLEUP INTRO<a id="tangleup-intro"></a>

 Tangledown, as a distribution format, is a complete solution to Literate Programming.
 You get a single Markdown file and all the tested source for your project is included.
 Run Tangledown and the project is sprayed out on disk, ready for running, further testing, and deploying.

 As a development format, it's not quite enough.
-With only Tangledown, when you modify the source tree, your README.md is _instantly_ out of date.
+With only Tangledown, when you modify the source tree in executable order, your narrative is _instantly_ out of date.
 We can't have that.
 See [Section TangleUp](#tangleup) for more.

-## Tangling Up Existing Code
+## TANGLING UP EXISTING CODE

 TangleUp can generate unique names, as GUIDs, say, for new source files and blocks.
 You should be able to TangleUp an existing source tree into a new, fresh, non-pre-existing Markdown file and, then round-trip TangleUp and TangleDown.

-## Design and Implementation
+# TANGLEDOWN DESIGN AND IMPLEMENTATION

 Let's do Tangledown, first, and TangleUp [later](#tangleup).